Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

-How to switch to the NEW FreeStyle Libre 2 Plus sensor
+How to switch to the FreeStyle Libre 2 Plus or Libre 3 Plus sensor from another device

-1. Complete the following switch form Continuous and Flash Glucose Monitoring Acces Form: Updating or Ceasing Access
+1. Complete the following switch form Continuous and Flash Glucose Monitoring Access Form: Updating or Ceasing Access

 2. Have your authorised diabetes healthcare professional sign the form.